 - Light-weight / special purpose indexes

-Partial indexes allow indexing only a subset of the data – for example in a sales system we might not be interested in fast access to orders in status “FINISHED” (some nightly reports deal with that usually and they can take their time), so why should we index such rows?
+Partial indexes only allow a subset of the data – for example in a sales system we might not be interested in fast access to orders in status “FINISHED” (some nightly reports deal with that usually and they can take their time), so why should we index such rows?

-GIN, the most know non-default index type perhaps, has been actually around for ages (full-text search) and in short is perfect for indexing columns where there are lot of repeating values – think all kinds of statuses or good old Mr/Mrs/Miss.
-GIN only stores every unique column value only once as for the default B-tree you’ll have e.g. 1 millon leaf nodes with the integer “1” in it.
+GIN, the most know non-default index type perhaps, has been around for ages (full-text search) and in short, is perfect for indexing columns where there are lot of repeating values – think all kinds of statuses or good old Mr/Mrs/Miss.
+GIN only stores every unique column value only once, as for the default B-tree you’ll have e.g. 1 million leaf nodes with the integer “1” in it.

-BRIN (block-range a.k.a. min-max index) on the other hand is something newer and very different – it’s a lossy index type with a very small disk footprint where not all column values are actually indexed but only the biggest and smallest values for a range of rows (1 MB section of a table by default) – but this still works very well on ordered values and is for example perfect for time series data or other “log” type of tables.
+BRIN (block-range a.k.a. min-max index) on the other hand, is something newer and very different – it’s a lossy index type with a very small disk footprint, where not all column values are indexed, but only the biggest and smallest values for a range of rows (1 MB section of a table by default) – this still works very well on ordered values and is for example perfect for time series data or other “log” type of tables.